WebEngineering-FHNW/Kolibri/README.md

 ## Notes for developers

 ### Sources
-The src dir is under docs such that we can publish the sources directly.
-**UPDATE (Mar 25): the source are now under src as usual** since the GitHub publishing restrictions no longer apply.
+--The src dir is under docs such that we can publish the sources directly.-- **UPDATE (Mar 25): the source are now under src as usual** since the GitHub publishing restrictions no longer apply.